clairefro/gnotes/README.md

 ### Adding notes

-To start a new note, create one from a template:

 `npm run new <you-note-name>`

 Fill out the meta data how you see fit, using any any conventions you like.
 You can move your note.md file anywhere inside `notes/`.

-Body content for the notes is completely free form and up to you!

 ### Viewing your notes

 #### Locally

-Start a local server with

 `npm run view`